Omni Calculator logo

 • ΔEPS\footnotesize \rm {\Delta EPS} — Difference between EPSfinal\footnotesize \rm {EPS_{final}} and EPSinitial\footnotesize \rm {EPS_{initial}}.
 See the last section for their definition.

-The number of periods refers to the entire periods that have passed in between the data.
+The number of periods refers to all the periods that have passed between the two dates.
 For instance, if we want to analyze the growth rate between 2017 and 2020, we will consider three periods: 2017 to 2018, 2018 to 2019, and 2019 to 2020.
 We will further cover the number of periods in the next section.

 How to use the earnings per share growth calculator?